nbrochec/realtimeIPTrecognition/README.md

 ## Acknowledgments

-This project uses code from the [pytorch_balanced_sampler](https://github.com/khornlund/pytorch-balanced-sampler) repository.
+This project uses code from the [pytorch_balanced_sampler](https://github.com/khornlund/pytorch-balanced-sampler) repository, created by Karl Hornlund.